SCIO Constitution (single-tier)

 63 At least 14 clear days’ notice must be given of any AGM or any other members' meeting.

-64 The notice calling a members' meeting must specify in general terms what business is to be dealt with at the meeting; and, in the case of a resolution to alter the constitution, must set out the exact terms of the proposed alteration(s).
+at the meeting; and, in the case of a resolution to alter the constitution, must set out the exact terms of

-65 The reference to “clear days” in clause 633 shall be taken to mean that, in calculating the period of notice,
+65 The reference to “clear days” in clause 633 shall be taken to mean that, in calculating the period of

 65.1 the day after the notices are posted (or sent by e-mail) should be excluded; and